Taiwo Oyedele

+Taiwo Oyedele (born 18 June 1975) is a Nigerian economist, accountant and public policy expert who has served as the minister of finance and coordinating minister of the economy of Nigeria since 2026.
+He previously served as the minister of state for finance from March to April 2026.

-Taiwo Oyedele (born 18 June 1975) is a Nigerian economist, accountant, and public policy expert.
-He serves as the chairman of the Presidential Committee on Fiscal Policy and Tax Reforms in Nigeria appointed by President Bola Tinubu.
+He served as the chairman of the Presidential Committee on Fiscal Policy and Tax Reforms in Nigeria appointed by President Bola Tinubu.
+In March 2026, he was nominated by President Bola Tinubu and confirmed by senate on 12 March 2026 to serve as minister of state for finance to replace Doris Uzoka-Anite.
+On 16 March 2026, he was sworn in and assumed office as the Nigerian minister of state for finance by President Bola Tinubu.
+On 21 April 2026, he was appointed the minister of finance and coordinating minister of the economy to replace Wale Edun.

 Early life and education

 Oyedele was born in Ondo State and raised in Ikaram, Akoko.
-He obtained a Higher National Diploma (HND) in accountancy and finance from Yaba College of Technology and BSc in applied accounting at the Oxford Brookes University.
-He completed executive education programs at the London School of Economics, Yale University, Gordon Institute of Business Science, and Harvard Kennedy School.
+He obtained a Higher National Diploma (HND) in accountancy and finance from Yaba College of Technology (YABATECH) and BSc in applied accounting at the Oxford Brookes University.
+He completed executive education programmes at the London School of Economics, Yale University, Gordon Institute of Business Science and Harvard Kennedy School.